dannyvelas/my-astro-website/src/pages/posts/reflection-on-apl.md

 ({0≠≢⍵}¨file)⊆file
 ```

 To create this binary array, I created an array of 0s with the same size as `file`, and set an index `i` to be 1 if the length of `file[i]` was non-empty.
-In my opinion, this is less elegant than the equivalent Clojure code.
-It felt like I had to jump through way more mental hoops to get to the same behavior.
-I didn't understand why APL designers hadn't changed `Partition` to be simpler and accept a function instead of a boolean array.
-After learning more about APL, I feel like I now understand why.

-APL has this signature for `Partition` because it has an elegant way for callers to use it.
-You could write the same expression above in idiomatic APL like so:
+The APL code that I wrote above is in `dfn` style.
+I learned later that there's another way to write the same code, using tacit style:

 ```apl
 ((0≠≢¨)⊆⊢)file
 ```

 This expression expands to `((0≠≢¨)file)⊆file`, which in turn expands to: `({0≠≢⍵}¨file)⊆file` (my original attempt).
-The idiomatic APL expression works because APL supports [tacit programming](https://xpqz.github.io/learnapl/tacit.html).
-It has a set of rules for how a string of functions within parentheses will expand to form a composition of function applications.
-This is combinatory logic.
-This particular rule is formally called the [`Φ` combinator](https://raw.githubusercontent.com/codereport/Content/main/Publications/Combinatory_Logic_and_Combinators_in_Array_Languages.pdf).
+These are some of the rules of APL's [tacit programming](https://xpqz.github.io/learnapl/tacit.html).
+There are many more rules.
+Each rule dictates how a given string of functions will expand to form a composition of function applications.
+These rules  are formally called combinatory logic.
+The particular rule that I used in the example above is called the [`Φ` combinator](https://raw.githubusercontent.com/codereport/Content/main/Publications/Combinatory_Logic_and_Combinators_in_Array_Languages.pdf).

-I can appreciate that there is a concise way to call `Partition`.
-I like that the left part of it almost syntactically resembles the Clojure example of calling `partition-by`. `(0≠≢¨)` kind of looks like a lambda function that returns a bool value.

-Ultimately, APL's choice of making combinatory logic the idiomatic way to use `Partition` seems overly complicated.
-Instead of learning about all the different combinators, how to use them in APL, and debugging tacit functions, it seems much easier to just pass in a function and call it a day.

 `Partition` is no exception.
 Other functions work much the same way.
 For example, to filter an array in APL, instead of calling a `Filter` function using a function that returns a bool value as an argument, you have to use the `Replicate` function and pass in a binary array.
 Similarly, to make this idiomatic, you'd need to use combinatory logic.

+The cool thing about tacit programming in APL is that it can lead to more concise code.
+In the example I showed above, using tacit programming allowed me to remove duplication; I only had to use the `file` variable once.

+In the APL community, it seems like tacit style is almost always preferred when possible.
+And, I have mixed feelings about this.
+On one hand, I recognize that it's interesting.
+It felt like learning a new way to think about things.
+On the other hand, it feels like code golf.
+Since `dfn` style is the more intuitive way to write APL, I often found myself writing code in `dfn` style first, and then re-writing it to tacit style.
+This started to feel backward because tacit style feels less readable.
+It almost felt like I was encrypting my code just so that I could conform with the preferred APL style.

+## Order of operations seems a bit ambiguous at times

+Since APL uses infix notation for function calls, I ran into a subtle problem that made learning the language a little bit more difficult.

+For the most part, APL has a very simple order of operations that I appreciate.
+APL evaluates expressions from right to left.
+For the most part, every function in between two operands will take as little as possible from its left side and as much as possible from its right side.

+This works well for functions that need one or two inputs at most before producing a terminal value.
+Consider this simple APL expression: `f⍋3⍴1 2`, where `f` is a user-defined function: `{⊃⍵}`.
+This expression will be evaluated as: `(f⍋(3⍴1 2))`.

+In the case that a function, needs three inputs to produce a terminal value, things get more tricky.
+For example, consider the following APL expression which makes use of the [`Stencil` (`⌺`)](https://help.dyalog.com/latest/index.htm#Language/Primitive%20Operators/Stencil.htm) function: `f⌺1⊢1 2`.[^1]

+This expression seems to have a very similar structure to the expression I presented earlier: `<user-defined-function> <glyph> <number> <glyph> <number> <number>`.
+However, this expression will have a different evaluation order.
+This expression will evaluate like so: `(f⌺1)(⊢(1 2))`.
+Since `Stencil` is a function that takes two arguments and returns a function, it will bind tightly to `f` and `1`.
+The fact that the evaluation order is different in these two expressions is confusing and can hurt readability.[^2]

 ## Conclusion

-I enjoyed learning APL and plan to continue learning and writing it from time to time to help me improve my problem-solving skills.
-I may venture to try out another array language, [BQN](https://mlochbaum.github.io/BQN/), to see if it keeps the things I liked about APL while removing some of the things that I didn't like about it.
+Even though there were some things that I didn't like about APL, overall I enjoyed it.
+I plan to continue learning and writing it from time to time to help me improve my problem-solving skills.
+I also may venture to try out other array languages like [BQN](https://mlochbaum.github.io/BQN/).

-## Footnotes

-<sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> From here on, when I say "APL", I'm referring to Dyalog APL using "dfn style".

-<sup><a id="fn.2" class="footnum" href="#fnr.2">2</a></sup> Of course, in APL, there is a much more idiomatic way to do this: `v + 1`.
-However, for this example, I wanted to demonstrate the `Each` function.
+[^1]: A friend who read this post told me that this post has an error.
+They told me that the APL glyph for the `Stencil` function was rendering as "not found" because of the font I'm using.
+Funnily enough, when I checked, it was rendering perfectly!
+It just so happens that the glyph for the `Stencil` function visually looks similar to the Unicode glyph that is often used to represent "not found" (□).

-<sup><a id="fn.3" class="footnum" href="#fnr.3">3</a></sup> You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
+[^2]: You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
 At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
 Unfortunately, this form is not idiomatic APL.
 Idiomatic APL seems to be more about terseness than readability for newcomers.
 Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, a newcomer might be more likely to see `f⌺1⊢1 2` over `(f⌺1)1 2`.